Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Introduction

 Each objective function~\( f_i \) is accessible only by node~\( i \) and is assumed to be smooth and potentially nonconvex.
 The local losses $f_i$ generally differ from each other, which poses challenges to both the design and analysis of distributed algorithms.

-Decentralized optimization eliminates the need for a central server, thereby enhancing flexibility and enabling broad applicability in edge-to-edge communication scenarios.
-Consequently, the design of distributed optimization algorithms is strongly influenced by the underlying communication network among nodes, which is typically modeled as a graph or characterized by a mixing matrix.
+Decentralized optimization eliminates the need for a central server, thereby enhancing flexibility and enabling broad applicability in peer-to-peer communication scenarios.
+As a result, the design of decentralized optimization algorithms is inherently shaped by the underlying communication network among nodes, which is typically modeled as a graph or characterized by a mixing matrix.
 This study focuses on decentralized optimization over \emph{directed graphs}, or digraphs.
-Directed communication provides an appropriate model for numerous real-world scenarios, including robotic swarms with asymmetric linkages~\cite{saber2003agreement,shorinwa2024distributed}, sensor networks supporting unidirectional message transmission~\cite{sang2010link,kar2008distributed}, and distributed deep learning systems in which bandwidth asymmetry constrains communication~\cite{zhang2020network,liang2024communication}.
+Directed communication naturally models numerous real-world scenarios, including robotic swarms with asymmetric linkages~\cite{saber2003agreement,shorinwa2024distributed}, sensor networks with unidirectional message transmission~\cite{sang2010link,kar2008distributed}, and distributed deep learning systems where bandwidth asymmetry constrains communication~\cite{zhang2020network,liang2024communication}.

-\subsection{Time-Varying Broadcast Network.}
+\subsection{Time-Varying Broadcast Network}

-The need for distributed optimization over directed graphs arises from complex communication constraints in real-world scenarios.
-Depending on the nature of these constraints, the underlying digraph may exhibit various challenging properties, including (1) not being weight-balanced, (2) having a time-varying topology, and (3) nodes lacking knowledge of their own out-degrees.
-In the most demanding communication settings, all three properties must be addressed simultaneously.
-We refer to a network exhibiting all these characteristics as a \emph{Time-Varying Broadcast Network} (TVBN).